GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

+A return message is sent back to the sender `control/actionResult /resources/enableWoodworthITD <string HRTF_id> <bool enabled> <string description>`, indicating `enabled=true`if the HRTF is successfuly set and `enabled=false` if not.
+In both cases a `description` is added to give more details.

-An echo is sent back to all subscribiers if success: `/resources/enableWoodworthITD <string HRTF_id> <boolean enable>`
+In case of success, it sends an echo to all subscribers but the sender: `/resources/enableWoodworthITD <string HRTF_id> <boolean enable>`

 #### Example

 BeRTA receives: `/resources/enableWoodworthITD HRTF1 true`

+BeRTA sends back to the sender: `control/actionResult /resources/enableWoodworthITD HRTF1 true success`

-BeRTA sends back to all subscribers: `/resources/enableWoodworthITD HRTF1 true`
+BeRTA sends back to all subscribers but the sender: `/resources/enableWoodworthITD HRTF1 true`

 <!----------------------------------------------------------------------------------->
 ---